ta2-info/stm32f103c8t6_samples_asm/README.md

-# stm32f103c8t6_samples_asm
+# Samples for STM32F103C8T6 by assembler

-Samples for STM32F103C8T6 by assembler
+You need GNU compiler.